yanamal/dog-bed/index.md

 # Animal Donut Dog Bed Tutorial

-Or, if that sequence of nouns is too hard to parse, a tutorial for making a bed for dogs which is both donut-shaped and also resembles an animal.
+Or, if that sequence of nouns is too hard to parse: A tutorial for making a bed for dogs which is both donut-shaped and also resembles an animal.

 This bed has two zippers so you can take out the three internal cushions and wash the outer shell!